austinheimark/paige_website/README.md

--Website for my sister, backend in flask
+-Website to help my sister display her personal artwork -Backend is written in flask
+-Frontend uses twitter bootstrap
+-Deployed on heroku
+-Written on a Mac